 She is a member of NCTE (National Council of Teachers of English), IRA (International Reading Association) and IATE (Illinois Association of Teachers of English).

 Finding Dr. Schurman with a book in her hand probably wouldn’t be surprising.
 For fresh air and exercise, she enjoys the outdoors, especially running, biking and camping.

-She and her husband, Jeff, have three children: a son, Ethan, and two daughters, Farrah and Faith.
+She and her husband, Jeff, have three children: two sons, Ethan and Emmett, and two daughters, Farrah and Faith.